ComScore

 20 Long-Haired Dog Breeds That Give Rapunzel a Run for Her Money

 The silky swish of an Afghan Hound’s trot.
 The impressive bounce of a Puli’s cords.
 The top knot on a Yorkie’s tiny head!
 These are just a few of the many styles you may find on a long-haired dog breed.
-Some long-haired breeds require daily brushing and frequent visits to the groomers.
-Others are surprisingly low maintenance.
-A few are even hypoallergenic!
+Some long-haired breeds, like German Longhaired Pointers, require daily brushing.
+Others, like Keeshonds, are surprisingly low maintenance.
+A few—lookin’ at you, Portuguese Water Dogs—are even hypoallergenic!
 If you’re considering a long-haired dog breed, do plenty of research beforehand.
-While many can be trimmed short (called a puppy cut) if you don’t plan on showing them at events like the National Dog Show presented by Purina, several breeds should never get haircuts.
+While many can be trimmed short (called a puppy cut) if you don’t plan on showing them at events like the National Dog Show presented by Purina, breeds like the Bergamasco Sheepdog should never get haircuts.
 Keep reading to find out more about furry, fluffy and fascinating long-haired dog breeds.

 Types of long-haired dog coats